Rochet2/smallfolk_cpp/README.md

 };
 ```

+###tostring
+The member function `luaval.tostring()` returns a string representation of the object.
+This is similar to tostring in lua.
+This function does not throw in normal circumstances.

+###operators
+The LuaVal class offers a few operators.
+You can use == and != operators to compare, howevever different table objects are copies so they are never equal unless you actually compare with the same object.
+LuaVal has the bool operator implemented so that nil and false will return false.
+Any other object returns true, just like in lua.
+The assignment operator is also implemented and works as you would expect.
+These operators do not throw in normal circumstances.

+###isvalue
 There is a collection of functions you can use to check whether the object is really of some type.
 These functions do not throw.
 ```C++